YuLab-SMU/SVP/README.md

 calculations.
 This can be accomplished using the [ropenblas](https://prdm0.github.io/ropenblas/) package.
-Or you can install [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and link the library to R BLAS library by
-`ln -s your_openblas_installed_path_libopenblas.so your_R_install_path_libRblas.so`
+Or you can install [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and link the library to R BLAS library by `ln -s your_openblas_installed_path_libopenblas.so your_R_install_path_libRblas.so` manually.
-manually.

-## :sparkling_heart: Contributing
+## :sparkling\_heart: Contributing

-We welcome any contributions!
+We welcome any contributions\!
 By participating in this project you agree to abide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).